PushkarPisolkar04/Cryptonix/README.md

 ## ⚠️ Legal & Safety

+### IMPORTANT WARNINGS

-**IMPORTANT:** Always get written authorization before scanning any target!
+🚨 **Always get written authorization before scanning any target!**

+**Legal Requirements:**
-- Unauthorized scanning is illegal
+- Unauthorized scanning is **illegal** in most jurisdictions
+- Penalties can include fines and imprisonment
+- Even "harmless" scanning can be prosecuted
+- Get written permission from the target owner

+**Best Practices:**
+- ✅ **Always start with `--dry-run` mode**
+- ✅ Test on your own systems first
+- ✅ Have written authorization before full mode
-- Use `--dry-run` mode for testing
+- ✅ Keep backups before testing
-- This tool is for authorized security testing only
-- Follow responsible disclosure practices
+- ✅ Follow responsible disclosure practices
+- ✅ Document everything you do
+- ❌ Never scan without permission
+- ❌ Never use full mode without authorization

+**This tool is for:**
+- Authorized security testing
+- Educational purposes (on your own systems)
+- Professional penetration testing (with contracts)
+- Security research (with permission)

+**This tool is NOT for:**
+- Unauthorized hacking
+- Illegal activities
+- Testing systems you don't own
+- Causing damage or disruption

 ---